Condenser: Definition, Principle, Types, Working, Advantages

 Enjoying?
 Yes, You !!

-IF So, Then It’s time to explain the working of the condenser, I mean How does it work?
+If So, Then It’s time to explain the working of the condenser, I mean How does it work?
 So stay with me and Scroll gently.

 Working of Condenser-

-How does Condenser Works?
+How does Condenser Work?
 Here is How-

 When High-temperature vapour passes through tubes inside the shell, Vapour releases its heat to the coolant present in the shell through the heat transfer process.